Office: 8223 Gates Building

 I am near the end of my fourth year.
-CMU really introduced me to machine learning and I am in deep love with it.
 I work on active learning --- more specifically: active search of the positive class with complex actions and rewards.
 To apply active search to more problems, I assume different probabilistic graphical models between collectable variables and reward patterns.
 The methods that I consider generally belong to the families of Bayesian optimization and multi-armed bandits.
 For the theory part, I am interested in regret analysis, spectral graph theories, as well as diversity via submodular set functions.
-I also want to explore online learning and distributed machine learning, which both include an automated decision process about what to prioritize next.
-After all, they also connect to big data more naturally.
+I also want to explore online learning and distributed machine learning, which both include an automated decision process about what to prioritize next and they also connect to big data more naturally.

 - Yifei Ma, Dougal J. Sutherland, Roman Garnett, Jeff Schneider.
 Active Pointillistic Pattern Search.
 NIPS 2014 Workshop on Bayesian Optimization.